mytardis/mytardis/docs/graphql.md

 }
 ```

-And if we send same request with header `Authorization: Bearer <token>`
+And if we send same request with header `Authorization: JWT <token>`

 ```
 {